center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

        │ ╰─┼╯ │  Amazon EC2
        └───┴──┘  macOS Catalina 10.15.7
    ```
+   Leave this window open and move to the side.
+We will not need to referene this window for the rest of the operation but do need to leave it open until we are finished with the macOS portion.
-1. Open another terminal window on your local machine.
+1. Navigate to the **fourth**, and last open terminal window on your local machine.
 1. Copy/Paste the following command to connect over VNC for a GUI intereface for the macOS machine in AWS.
    ```
    open vnc://localhost:5900
    ```
    A window should appear asking for Screen Sharing privillages to sin into "localhost".
-   This terminal window is our live SSH session required for our VNC connect to macOS.
-Leave this window open and move to the side.
-We will not need to referene this window for the rest of the operation but do need to leave it open until we are finished with the macOS portion.
+   This terminal window can be closed or terminated after the command is run.
 1. Enter the Hope Potter's credentials
    Username
    ```